dfinity/portal/docs/references/glossary.md

 #### canister development kit (CDK)

-A **Canister Development Kit** is an adapter used by the IC SDK so a programming language has the features needed to create and manage canisters.
-The IC SDK comes with a few CDKs already installed for you so you can use them in the language of yoru choice.
+A **Canister Development Kit** is an adapter used by the IC SDK that provides a programming language with the features necessary to create and manage canisters.
+The IC SDK comes with a few CDKs already installed for you so you can use them in the language of your choice.

 #### canister identifier